Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 Glutathione directly neutralizes free radicals, reduces inflammation and assists in the role of other antioxidants like vitamin C, E, and lipoic acid.
 In a perfect world, our body makes its own glutathione from the amino acid’s cysteine, glycine, and glutamine via the methylation cycles and glutathione is recycled using methyl donors like vitamin B12, folate, betaine, and other nutrients.
 That’s how clever our body is and how important methylation is for detoxification processes to occur properly.

-By now you might be wondering what happens when this methylation process – gets derailed?
+By now you might be wondering what happens when this methylation process goes wrong or gets derailed?

-This is where MTHFR and variations of this gene come into play.
+This is where MTHFR and variations of this gene and others, come into play.
 You may have heard of the term SNP?
-A SNP (pronounced “snip”), short for single-nucleotide polymorphism is the most common type of genetic variation among people.
-These gene variations—and each of us has several—can do a full-scale number on your body and your brain.
-They help determine whether you’re heavy or slim, sluggish or energized, depressed or optimistic, anxious or calm.
+A SNP (pronounced “snip”), short for single-nucleotide polymorphism which is the most common type of genetic variation among people.
+These gene variations—and each of us apparently have several—can do a full-scale number on our body and our brain.
+These SNPs can influence whether you’re heavy or slim, sluggish or energized, depressed or optimistic, anxious or calm.

 Let’s dive a bit deeper.